Wall Panelling Cost

 You may also want the decorator to apply a few coats of paint to the panels too.
 This could take a day in total, depending on how big the job is.
 And you can expect a painter to charge between £15 and £30 per hour.

 So, how much you end up paying for labour does depend on how many hours your tradespeople take to complete the job.
-But where you are located does have an affect too.
+But where you are located does have an effect, too.
 If you live in London, you may find prices are a little higher than the national average.

-Cost Factors of Installing Wall Panelling
+Factors That Impact Wall Panelling Costs

 There are a number of cost factors to consider when adding wall panelling to a room.